Dangyras/Shopify-extended-discount-function/README.md

 ]
 ```

-### Customer Metafield (namespace/key: `custom.number`)
+### Customer Metafield (`custom.number`)

 ```json
 "card-12345"
 ```

-Both metafields must be present and correctly formatted for the function to apply discounts.
+Both metafields must be present and correctly formatted for the discount function to activate.

 ---